Nyaran/gplint/README.md

 The file contents must be valid JSON, though it does allow comments.

 If you are using a file with a different name or a file in a different folder, you will need to specify the `-c` or `--config` option and pass in the relative path to your configuration file.
-Eg: `ggplintrc -c path/to/configuration/file.extention`
+Eg: `gplint -c path/to/configuration/file.extension`

 You can find an example configuration file, that turns on all of the rules in the root of this repo (.gplintrc).